hengrumay/dsp/statistics/3-1-actual_biased.md

 #==============================================================================
-# ### Recreate biased Distributions from probmassfunction (pmf) for recreating plots without thinkstats functions -- because it is like a black box and not helpful
+# ### Recreate biased Distributions from probmassfunction (pmf) for recreating plots without thinkstats functions -- because it is like a black box
 #==============================================================================

 import pandas as pd